w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 We assume that a majority `council` agreement, with no veto, signals a sensible, perhaps an irregular state transition.
 For this, we use the `majority carries` metric.
 As an exception to this when there is **complete agreement** within the council we assume that is signals a largely technocratic and uncontroversial protocol change.
 For this reason we assert that the "burden of proof" should fall on those against the motion and thus we use the `negative turnout bias` metric.

-Publicly submitted referendum, being `public`, can easily include malevolent or ill-considered actions.
+Publicly submitted referenda, being `public`, can easily include malevolent or ill-considered actions.
 Here the onus must be placed on the proponents and so we bias any abstention votes against the motion, in favor of the (assumed safe, since its functional enough to administer this vote) status quo and use a `positive turnout bias`.

 **Super-Majority Approve**

-A ``positive turnout bias``, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple- majority-carriers as below.
+A ``positive turnout bias``, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple-majority-carriers as below.
 $${against \over \sqrt{voters}} < {approve \over \sqrt{electorate}}$$

 **Super-Majority Against**